 Once you’ve finished your online research and narrowed your list, it’s time to schedule apartment tours so you can view them in person.
 This is a good way to see the place and picture yourself living there.

 The good thing is new apartments hit the market almost daily.
-But don’t wait until the end because then you may end up with something you don’t want in your desperation.
+Just don’t wait until the end of your lease or you might end up with something you don’t want due to desperation.